makkahwi/asac-works/Challenges/15/README.md

 ## Approach & Efficiency

-Through a recurssive function, the approach is to visit each node n check its value, then check the node children's values.
+Through a recurssive function, the approach is to visit each node n check its value, then check the node children's values if any.

 Big O:
-Time: O(1)
+Time: O(n)
 Space: O(1)

-## Solution

-Text